mkner/robo-pid/docs/interface.rst

  .. method:: reset()

   Resets the controller for a new run.
-Clears out integration results but keeps the currently set gains intact.
+Clears out integration results but keeps the currently set gains and mode parameters intact.

   :param: None
   :return: None